bytecodealliance/regalloc2/doc/DESIGN.md

 eviction, and split continuously to chip away at the problem until we have a working set of allocation assignments.

-We attempt to merge three kinds of bundle pairs: reused-input to corresponding output; across program moves; and across blockparam assignments.
+We attempt to merge two kinds of bundle pairs: reused-input to corresponding output; and across blockparam assignments.

 To merge two bundles, we traverse over both their sorted liverange vectors at once, checking for overlaps.
 Note that we can do this without